ryatoa/panther-docs/panther/sending-events/index.md

 configuration is also required to enable communication with Panther.

 This page provides a guide to the configuration required once the logging software has been installed.

-(Please note that the instructions here are based on clean installations of the logging software -- if site-specific configurations have already been made, then it is necessary to download the Panther resources and integrate them following the providers' documentation.)
+> _Please Note that the instructions here are based on clean installations of the logging software -- if site-specific configurations have already been made, then it is necessary to download the Panther resources and integrate them following the providers' documentation._

 All users should read the general advice in the introduction, but then refer to the relevant sections for their own specific software.